Girls Rock n Roll Retreat

 Who can come to camp?

-Any girl, trans or nonbinary youth ages 9-16 is welcome at camp - No prior musical experience is necessary!
-In 2022, all campers must show proof of COVID-19 vaccination at registration.
-While we love to see boys rock out, our mission is to serve and empower girls, trans or nonbinary folks as they are under-represented in the music industry.
+Any girl, trans or nonbinary youth ages 9-16 is welcome at camp - no prior musical experience is necessary!
+While we love to see boys rock out, our mission is to serve and empower girls, trans or nonbinary folks as they are very under-represented in the music industry.

 What if my child doesn’t have access to transportation?